-Mini-Conferences perform a valuable function in Division of Plasma Physics (DPP) Meetings.
-They provide opportunities to focus on areas of research in plasma science and interdisciplinary discourse not ordinarily covered in the regular program, and encourage participation from scientists who do not usually attend DPP Meetings.
-To ensure that Mini-Conferences fulfill their mission in DPP Meetings, the Program Committee will use the following guidelines in selecting Mini-Conferences and endorsing their programs:
+Mini-Conferences perform a valuable function at Division of Plasma Physics (DPP) Annual Meetings.
+They provide opportunities to focus on areas of research in plasma science and interdisciplinary discourse not ordinarily covered in the regular annual meeting program, and encourages participation from scientists who do not usually attend DPP Meetings.
+To ensure that Mini-Conferences fulfill their mission, the DPP Program Committee will use the following guidelines when selecting Mini-Conferences and endorsing their programs:

-- The theme of a proposed Mini-Conference must be one that is not ordinarily covered in the regular program.
-The proposal for the Mini-Conference must make a compelling argument why focus on the proposed theme will represent value added to the DPP Meeting.
+1. The theme of a proposed Mini-Conference must be one that is not ordinarily covered in the regular annual meeting program.
+A proposal for a Mini-Conference must make a compelling argument why focus on the proposed theme will represent value added to the annual meeting.

-- Mini-Conference organizers may solicit participation from selected presenters.
-Mini-Conference organizers are encouraged to provide a tentative list of solicited presentations in their proposal, but they should not issue formal solicitations until the Program Committee has approved the Mini-Conference.
+2. Mini-Conference organizers may solicit oral contributed presentations.
+Organizers are encouraged to provide a tentative list of solicited presentations in their proposal, but they should not issue formal solicitations until the Program Committee has approved a Mini-Conference.

-- The oral program of a Mini-Conference must include a combination of solicited and unsolicited papers.
+3. The oral presentations of a Mini-Conference shall include a combination of solicited and unsolicited papers.
 Solicited papers should take up no more than 75% of the time allotted for a Mini-Conference.

-The deadline for receiving proposals for Mini-Conferences is Wednesday, May 16, 2012.
-In order to encourage unsolicited contributions, the approved Mini-Conferences will be announced in June.
-Direct communications from the Mini-Conference organizers to potential participants are strongly encouraged.
+The Mini-Conference proposal deadline is Wednesday, May 10, 2017.
+To encourage unsolicited contributions, the approved Mini-Conferences will be announced in June.
+Mini-Conference organizers must communicate with potential solicited oral contributed presenters.

 (1) Mini-conference title

 (2) List of organizers/affiliations

 (4) Number of days for contributed talk presentations